Scotchester/jellybeans/_posts/2016-03-25-sweetarts-jelly-beans.md

 image-layout: float
 ---

-And we're back to another one of my annual favorites!
 Like three of the first four reviews on this site, and like several more to come, this is another collection of jelly beans being put out by an established candy brand.